 article was titled “Julie Andrews Fights Back.”

 cancelled.
-The article features photos of Julie getting out of her car in front
+The article featured photos of Julie getting out of her car in front

-of her Beverly Hills home, standing by her pool in Beverly Hills, in the
+of her Beverly Hills home, standing by her pool, in the

-recording studio and by the ocean at the family’s beach house in Malibu.
+recording studio, and by the ocean at the beach house in Malibu.

 In response to the question about how she would feel